Arrays

 - Forgetting to quote array references - This can cause issues with spaces in array elements

-in loops - This doesn't properly separate elements with spaces - Accessing non-existent indexes - Bash silently returns empty strings for non-existent indexes
+- Accessing non-existent indexes - Bash silently returns empty strings for non-existent indexes

 Best Practices